rokudev/automated-channel-testing/README.md

 To install the [Roku JavaScript  Library](https://developer.roku.com/docs/developer-program/dev-tools/automated-channel-testing/javascript-library.md) and test it on one or more devices, follow these steps:

-1. Download and install the [node.js](https://nodejs.org/en/) JavaScript runtime envrionment.
+1. Download and install the [node.js](https://nodejs.org/en/) JavaScript runtime environment.

 2. Download and install the [Yarn](https://classic.yarnpkg.com/en/docs/install) JavaScript package manager.